BaneleMlamleli/TimeSheet/README.md

 UCanAccess Instruction
 ======================

-1. Donwload UCanAccess from http://ucanaccess.sourceforge.net/site.html or use the file I iploaded.
+1. Donwload UCanAccess from http://ucanaccess.sourceforge.net/site.html or use the file I uploaded.
 2. Extract the zip file
 3. Copy all the JAR files into the following directoy C:\Program Files\Java\jdk1.8.0_144\jre\lib\ext